 Portia Green, REALTOR®

-Portia's clients all have a similar story.
-She feels like a friend and most likely you met her at the kitchen table or huddled up in the living room.
-Her personable nature and easy going approach attract sellers and buyers alike, in what can be a stressful and emotionally charged experience.
-An experienced REALTOR® with 15 years experience, she is just as excited about real estate today as she was with her first transaction.
-Portia remains ever-committed to helping her clients find their place in the world and helping busy people navigate this crazy real estate market like a pro.
+Portia’s clients all have a similar story.
+Most likely, you met her huddled around a tablet at the dinner table yet she feels like a friend.
+Her personable nature and easy going approach attract Sellers and Buyers alike, in what can be a stressful and emotionally charged event.
+A talented REALTOR® with 16 years experience, Portia is just as excited about real estate today as she was with her first transaction.
+She remains ever-committed to helping her clients find their place in the world and helping busy people navigate this crazy real estate market like a pro.